namitoyokota/degree/README.md

 # Computer Science Degree

-All contents from getting a Computer Science degree with a Mathematics minor from the University of Alabama.
+Computer Science degree with a Mathematics minor from the University of Alabama.
 Roll TIde 🐘

 ## Computer Science Courses